 Beginning with its Employment First State Leadership Mentoring Program (EFSLMP), ODEP has provided targeted technical assistance to twenty-seven states since 2012, focused on aligning state policies across multiple service systems.
 EFSLMP was the predecessor to VOICE (Visionary Opportunities to Increase Competitive Employment), Veterans RICE (Returning to Integrated Competitive Employment), and NEON (National Expansion of Employment Opportunities Network) initiatives, as well as the ASPIRE (Advancing State Policy Integration for Recovery and Employment) Initiative.
 These initiatives have supported state cross-disability, cross-systems change efforts that lead to improved CIE outcomes for individuals with significant disabilities through a national model of knowledge translation, policy development and peer-to-peer mentoring.

-The Workforce Innovation and Opportunity Act (WIOA) defines CIE.
+WIOA defines CIE.
 The official definition and final rule can be used to increase policy development.

 10 Critical Areas to Increase Competitive Integrated Employment

 ODEP identified 10 critical areas to increase CIE based on the recommendations put forth in the — Workforce Innovation and Opportunity Act (WIOA) Advisory Committee on Increasing Competitive Integrated Employment for Individuals with Disabilities (ACICIEID) Final Report.
 Below are resources produced by ODEP to address each criterion.

 Employment First Policies come in various forms — legislation, executive orders and state plans.
 Regardless of the form, an effective Employment First policy defines CIE and describes the roles of various state agencies and partners to achieve CIE for people with disabilities.